Calling the publish_* convenience functions (or instantiating a

 For encoded string output, be sure to set the 'output_encoding' setting to the desired encoding.
 Set it to 'unicode' for unencoded Unicode string output.
 Here's one way:

-is a docutils.nodes.document
+Parameters: document is a docutils.nodes.document object, an existing

 document tree.

-, and return a dictionary of document parts.
+Set up & run a Publisher, and return a dictionary of document parts.

 Dictionary keys are the names of parts, and values are Unicode strings;